What are the Risks Associated with Industrial IoT (Industrial Internet of Things)?

 Data breaches

-This risk involves an attacker using an industrial IoT device as the door into the central network where important and sensitive data is stored.
+This risk involves an attacker using industrial IoT devices as the door into the central network where important and sensitive data is stored.

 Because the attack surface is very large for many industrial IoT devices, due to the legacy technology concerns we mentioned above, it makes them a prime target to use as the “doorway” to larger corporate networks.